Skip to main content

 Career Description

-Formulate and apply mathematical modeling and other optimizing methods to develop and interpret information that assists management with decision making, policy formulation, or other managerial functions.
-May collect and analyze data and develop decision support software, service, or products.
+Formulate and apply mathematical modeling and other optimizing methods to develop and interpret information that assists management with decisionmaking, policy formulation, or other managerial functions.
+May collect and analyze data and develop decision support software, services, or products.
 May develop and supply optimal time, cost, or logistics networks for program evaluation, review, or implementation.

 What Job Titles Operations Research Analysts Might Have